solo-io/gloo/docs/cli/glooctl_create_virtualservice.md

 ### Options

 ```
+      --display-name string   descriptive name of virtual service (defaults to resource name)
       --domains strings       comma seperated list of domains
   -h, --help                  help for virtualservice
       --name string           name of the resource to read or write
   -n, --namespace string      namespace for reading or writing resources (default "gloo-system")
 ```

 ### Options inherited from parent commands